Naomy writes…

 The point is, that while a synthetic vitamin and natural vitamin may look the identical when isolated under a microscope, whether or not they bring friends to the party makes a big difference in how each functions in the body.

-Best Sources of Vitamin A
+Best sources of vitamin A

 So.
 Having covered all of that, the best sources of preformed vitamin A are: